-The DJR timer will start timing when inputs MC and LAR are present.
+The DJR timer will start timing when inputs MC and LAR are present and will be reset each time the input LU is operated.

-Should the time limit be exceeded, the device will trip and light the 'DJR' LED, The DJR will stay tripped until manually reset even after power down.
+Should the LU signal not be received within the set time limit, the device will trip and light the 'DJR' LED, The DJR will stay tripped until manually reset even after power down.

-The contact of the DJR relay is brought out to terminals for use in the main panel circuitry to remove power from the motion contactors MC1 & MC2.
-This contact, is placed in series with MOL(n/c) (if fitted) which if tripped will remove the ERR input into the motherboard, thus initiating an emergency hydraulic recall sequence.
+The contact of the DJR relay is brought out to terminals for use in the main panel circuitry to remove power from the motion contactors S, D & M or PM1 & PM2 for DIRECT ONLINE STARTING.
+This contact, is placed in series with MOL(n/c) (if fitted) & PFRR(n/o) which if tripped will remove the ERR input into the motherboard, thus initiating an emergency hydraulic recall sequence..
 This mode requires jumper LK1 to be removed.
+See Fig. 1.0.